dut09/inverse_cad/README.md

 ```
 >>> extrude_ref f2 0 v0 v6 +
 ```
 Here `f2` is the facet you pick, `0` is the vertex cycle index to use in that facet, and `v0` and `v6` define an extrusion direction (from vertex `v0` to vertex `v6`).
-Putting it together, this command extrudes the first vertex cycle in facet `f2` along the direction `v6 - v0` and merge the result into the current polyhedron.
+Putting it together, this command extrudes the first vertex cycle in facet `f2` along the direction `v6 - v0` and merges the result into the current polyhedron.

 ### Converting between `.nef3` and `.off`
 In this project, `.off` files are used only to visualize a polyhedron (in the form of a triangle mesh).
 Modeling, including extrusion and boolean operations for now, should work with `.nef3` files.
 We present a `convert` command to convert between these two file formats.
 For example: